 - You will get to use the phone so you can talk to family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, if not you you will be given a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might be able to keep wearing your own clothes, if not you will be given a jumpsuit.

 Have you ever been arrested and gone through processing at jail?
 If so, please tell us how it happened.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Do you have any things that could help other people that get arrested make it through jail processing?

 Tell Your Story